ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_plugins.md

 The basic guidelines will be (but may be extended):

 1. During `kdbGet` only emit warnings, unless the error is entirely unrecoverable:
-   Whatever other guidelines say, during `kdbGet` we plugins shall only emit warnings to allow the caller to fix issues via `kdbSet`.
+   Whatever other guidelines say, during `kdbGet` plugins shall only emit warnings to allow the caller to fix issues via `kdbSet`.
+   If possible, the emitted warnings should be identical to the errors set in `kdbSet()`.
-   Only if errors are entirely unrecoverable, should an error be emitted.
+   Only if errors are entirely unrecoverable, an error should be emitted.
    Some examples for either case:

    1. File-based backend cannot parse local file: